 2nd Crew Member Found Alive From Cattle-Carrying Ship That Sank Off Japan

 A second crew member has been found alive from a ship carrying livestock that capsized and sank during a typhoon off the southern coast of Japan.
-But another storm expected to hit the area over the weekend was likely to hamper the search for 40 other people still missing.
+But another storm expected to hit the area over the weekend is likely to hamper the search for 40 other people still missing.

 The Gulf Livestock 1, a 450-foot ship with a cargo of some 5,800 cows en route from New Zealand to China, issued a distress call early Wednesday Japan time near the island of Amami Oshima, north of Okinawa.
-The ship's "mayday" was sent as it was transiting an area affected by Typhoon Maysak, a powerful Category 4 storm.
+The ship's "mayday" was sent from an area affected by Typhoon Maysak, a powerful Category 4 storm.

 Japan's coast guard said Friday that it had rescued Jay-nel Rosals, a 30-year-old Filipino deckhand.
 Another crew member, chief officer Edvardo Sareno, who was initially identified as Sareno Edvarodo, was located on Wednesday.

-Rosals was wearing a life jacket and floating in a raft, the coast guard said, without elaborating on his condition.
+Rosals was wearing a life jacket and floating in a raft, the coast guard said without elaborating on his condition.

 The two found alive are among the 39 crew listed as being from the Philippines.
 Two others are from New Zealand and two from Australia.

-Earlier, a third crew member, who was not identified, was recovered from the water unconscious and face down, a spokesman for the coast guard said, according to The Associated Press.
-The man was taken to a hospital where he was pronounced dead.
+Earlier, a third crew member, who was not identified, was recovered from the water unconscious and facedown, a spokesman for the coast guard said, according to The Associated Press.
+The man was taken to a hospital, where he was pronounced dead.

-Searchers also said they had found a fuel slick on the sea surface and dozens of floating animal carcasses in the area.
+Searchers also said they had found a fuel slick on the sea surface and dozens of floating animal carcasses.

 After Sareno's rescue on Wednesday, he told rescuers that the Gulf Livestock 1 was hit broadside by a large wave, capsized and sank.
-He managed to jump overboard wearing a lifejacket but said he did not see any others escape from the sinking ship.
+He managed to jump overboard wearing a life jacket but said he did not see any others escape from the sinking ship.

 He reportedly asked rescuers: "I'm the only one?"